mandryd/roadkill/usermods/Long/Roadkill_K3_Frostbite_PWM_Mod/readme.md

 </TABLE>

 **Acknolwedgement:**
- - This toolhead is 100% just a mod of roadkill.
-My work merely hackery compared to the initial development by Safflower.
+ - This board is 100% just a mod of roadkill.
+My work pure hackery of the great work by Safflower.
 Please give him all the credit he deserves.

  **Notes:**
  - The K3 doesn't use some of the features of the RKE2 board such as the omron probe and filament switch, so I streamlined the features somewhat.